vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 * `output_videos` : final output video

 ### Loading and Visualizing dataset
-For this project I used the vehicle (labeled as carss) and non-vehicle (labeled as not_cars) datasets provided by Udacity.
-Here are links to the labeled data for vehicle and non-vehicle examples to train your classifier.
-These example images come from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself.
+For this project I used the vehicle (labeled as carss) and non-vehicle (labeled as notcars) datasets provided by Udacity.
+Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
+These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 ![alt text][image1]

-The code for extracting HOG features from an image is defined by the function get_hog_features and is included in the file functions.py.
+The code for extracting HOG features from an image is defined by the function `get_hog_features` and is included in the file `functions.py`.
 The figure below shows a comparison of a car image and its associated histogram of oriented gradients, as well as the same for a non-car image.

 ![alt text][image2]